 function is applied to args in an environment in which special variables with the names of the instance variables are bound to the values of the instance variables.
 It works to setq one of these special variables; the instance variable will be modified.
-This is mainly intended to be used for debugging.
+This is a way of allowing callers to provide actions to be performed in an environment set up by the instance.